Continued from Part 1

 In the interest of fairness, justice, and the recognition of female power and agency, it becomes not only appropriate but necessary to point out this:

-No doubt for many young, aspiring actors and actresses, to be famous and seen by millions on the big screen is heady stuff, powerful enough to seduce some to cross the line to unscrupulous behavior.
+No doubt for many young, aspiring actors and actresses, to be famous and seen by millions on the big screen is heady stuff.
+It is, I believe, powerful enough to seduce some to cross the line to unscrupulous behavior.
 They may be farther pushed in that direction by the fierce, aggressive competition for movie roles.
 How many of Weinstein’s accusers, thinking other starlets may have been using sex to obtain a Weinstein sign-up, promised or initiated sex on the spot to land a role?

 On April 13, 2018, in the prosecution’s sexual assault case against Bill Cosby, Janice Dickinson, a former model and reality TV star admitted she fabricated passages in a memoir — including a story of “rebuffing” the comedian’s advances.
 (Luckily, Cosby got what he deserved).